 Let’s say you go on two vacations per year with your family.
 This means that by the time your children leave the house at age 18, they will have been on roughly 36 trips.
 That’s a bunch!
 And while they might all be fun in the moment, the reality is that only a handful of trips will stick out as being truly memorable.

 But if you’re intentional with how you plan your family vacations, you’ll find that it’s possible to make more vacations memorable.
+It would also be nice if you were able to get a jet card membership and jet around the world.
 Read on to find out more on exactly how you can make this happen.

 What Makes a Vacation Memorable?

 Before we dive headfirst into how you can plan more memorable vacations, let’s be clear on exactly what makes a vacation memorable.
 Generally speaking, it needs to fit the following criteria:

 - Unique.
 A vacation needs to be unique in the sense that it’s not something your family does on a regular basis.
 In other words, if your family owns a lake house and visits 15 times a year, this isn’t a very unique vacation.
 But if your family has never been to a lake house, a weekend spent in a beautiful lakeside cabin would certainly be unique.

 - Interesting.
 Is it something that’s interesting to your family, specifically?
 If your family loves art, a trip to New York to visit a bunch of art galleries and museums would fit the bill.
 For a family that’s more interested in sports and entertainment, this would be dull and mind-numbing.